-It’s important to remember that when you disable Scene Reloading, the time it takes to start your application in the Editor is no longer representative of the start-up time in the built version.
-Therefore if you want to debug or profile exactly what happens during your project’s start-up time, you should enable Scene Reloading to more accurately represent the true loading time and processes that occur in your built version.
+When you disable Scene Reloading, the time it takes to start your application in the Editor is no longer representative of the startup time in the built version.
+Therefore, if you want to debug or profile exactly what happens during your project’s startup, you should enable Scene Reloading to more accurately represent the true loading time and processes that happen in the built version of your application.

 Disabling Scene Reload should have minimal side effects on your project.
 However, because Scene Reloading is tightly connected to Domain Reload, there are a couple of important differences:

 ScriptableObject and MonoBehaviour fields that are not serialized into the build (

 [NonSerialized], private, or internal) keep their values.
 This is because Unity does not recreate existing objects and does not call constructors.
 Additionally, Unity converts null private and internal fields of array/List type to an empty array/List object during Domain Reload and stay non-null for runtime (non-Editor) scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
 More info

 Awake calls.
 Unity does not call Awake, and only calls OnEnable when